metrico/distributed-clickhouse-prometheus/README.md

 :postbox: _Easy and Fun, isn't it?_ Go ahead, update your metrics from any server/service and scrape away!

-:warning: _This guide is intended as an example - let's go crazy adding precise timestamping, output formats and anything else!_
+:warning: _This guide is intended as a firestarter - go crazy adding timestamping, output formats and anything else!_

 <br />